Dump truck: Double and triple trailer bottom dump truck

 Double and triple bottom dumps consist of a 2-axle tractor pulling one single-axle semi-trailer and an additional full trailer (or two full trailers in the case of triples).
 These dump trucks allow the driver to lay material in windrows without leaving the cab or stopping the truck.
 The main disadvantage is the difficulty in backing double and triple units.

 The specific type of dump truck used in any specific country is likely to be closely keyed to the weight and axle limitations of that jurisdiction.
 Rock, dirt, and other types of materials commonly hauled in trucks of this type are quite heavy, and almost any style of truck can be easily overloaded.
 Because of that, this type of truck is frequently configured to take advantage of local weight limitations to maximize the cargo.
 For example, within the United States, the maximum weight limit is 40 ST throughout the country, except for specific bridges with lower limits.
 Individual states, in some instances, are allowed to authorize trucks up to 52.5 ST. Most states that do so require that the trucks be very long, to spread the weight over more distance.
 It is in this context that double and triple bottoms are found within the United States.

 Bumper Pull Dump Trailer

 Bumper Pull personal and commercial Dump Trailers come in a variety of sizes from smaller 6x10 7,000 GVWR models to larger 7x16 High Side 14,000 GVWR models.

 Dump trailers come with a range of options and features such as tarp kits, high side options, dump/spread/swing gates, remote control, scissor, telescope, dual or single cylinder lifts, and metal locking toolboxes.
-They offer the perfect solution for a variety of applications, including roofing, rock and mulch delivery, general contractors, skid steer grading, trash out, and recycling.
+They can be used for a variety of applications, including roofing, rock and mulch delivery, general contractors, skid steer grading, trash out, and recycling.